-In order to provide safe and accurate care, we kindly ask parents to complete and return the Medical Information Form and the Student Personal Health Record (Atomiko Deltio Ygeias) which is a Ministry of Health directive, for students in grades 1 and 4 as well as new students.
-This record must be completed by your child's physician within the first week of school.
+In order to provide safe and accurate care, we kindly ask all parents to complete and return the MedicalInformation Form which includes very important information for your child's health.
+In addition, parents of students enrolled in grades 1 and 4, as well as parents of new students in all grades, need to submit the Student Personal Health Record (Atomiko Deltio Ygeias) which is a

+Ministry of Health directive, that must be completed by the child's physician within the first week of school.
 Both forms/records are required so that your child may participate in the school's Physical Education classes and after-school clubs such as the swimming club.
 Please note that students will not be permitted to participate in these activities until the forms have been submitted and included in their files.
 We also request parents notify the school immediately of any changes to contact details and medical updates.